Caltech-IPAC/firefly/docs/firefly-api-code-examples.md

   - Point Select
   - Circle Select (*coming soon*)

-The following example will plot a fits image then add a callback to get selection information and log it to the console.
+The following example will plot a FITS image then add a callback to get selection information and log it to the console.

 ```html
 <div id="plotHere" style="width: 500px; height: 500px;"></div>